 “Yeah, no, I’m fine,” Lewis said.
 “Just got distracted by my friend over there.”
 He nodded his head towards Michaelson.

 “Yeah.
 Sure is.”
 His smile felt like a mouthful of porcelain tiles that might shatter at any moment.
 “Lemme just …” He indicated the ATM.
 Shelby got the hint.

 “Oh, yeah.
 Do what you’ve gotta do.
 We’ll be over here.”

-“Right here,” Shelby replied.
-She pointed to the slot machine she was standing next to.
+“Right here.”
+Shelby pointed to the slot machine she was standing next to.
 “I have a good feeling about this one.”

-The graphic on the front of the machine featured a tuxedoed man leaning on the side of a limousine.
+The graphic on the front of the machine featured a man in a tuxedo leaning against the side of a limousine.
 Clinging to each of his arms was a gorgeous woman.
 One was a pouting Marilyn Monroe type in a tight pink Gentlemen Prefer Blondes gown.
-The other was a ripoff of Breakfast at Tiffany’s era Audrey Hepburn, complete with sunglasses, cigarette holder, and diamond-studded crown.
+The other was a ripoff of Breakfast At Tiffany’s era Audrey Hepburn, complete with sunglasses, cigarette holder, and diamond-studded crown.
 The man’s eyebrow was arched as if to say, “Ain’t this the life?”
 Behind him, triple spotlights illuminated hilltop letters that mimicked the Hollywood sign.
 They spelled out the name of the machine: DOUBLE LUCKY.